-Chrysler Town & Country owners have reported 12 problems related to radiator (under the engine and engine cooling category).
+Chrysler Town & Country owners have reported 14 problems related to radiator (under the engine and engine cooling category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Chrysler Town & Country based on all problems reported for the Town & Country.

 The contact owns a 2008 Chrysler town and country.
 While driving approximately 25 mph, light gray smoke appeared from the hood.
 The vehicle was taken to a dealer where it was diagnosed that the radiator was leaking and needed to be replaced.
 The vehicle was not repaired.
 The manufacturer was notified of the failure.
 The approximate failure mileage was 149,000.
 The VIN was not provided.